constellation-daq/Constellation/docs/operator_guide/tutorials/missioncontrol.md

 MissionControl main window with satellites in NEW state
 ```

-To initialize the satellites, the following configuration files is used:
+To initialize the satellites, the following configuration file is used:

 ```toml
 [satellites.Sputnik]